-If any room in the house exceeds ± 3 pa pressure with reference to the outdoors when all interior doors are closed and while the ventilation system is operating, then install transfer grilles or jumper ducts as needed to reduce the room to outdoors pressure difference to less than ± 3 pa.
+If any room in the building exceeds ± 3 pascals pressure with reference to the common area when all interior doors are closed and while the ventilation system is operating, take action to reduce the pressure.
+Install transfer grilles or jumper ducts as needed to reduce the room to common area pressure difference to less than ± 3 pascals.
 SWS Detail: 6.6201.2 Primary Ventilation Air Flow between Rooms

-Option 1: The Formula
+Option 1: Finding the Airflow Requirement Using the Formula

-If you want to install the minimum ventilation capacity, use these steps to follow the formula option.
+If you want to install the minimum ventilation capacity, use these 3 steps to follow the formula option.